Resources for Early Child Development for Issaquah & Sammamish

 WA Warm Line is a peer support help line for people living with emotional and mental health challenges.
 Calls are answered by specially-trained volunteers who have lived experience with mental health challenges.
 They have a deep understanding of what you are going through and are here to provide emotional support, comfort, and information.
 All calls are confidential.
 If you are in crisis or considering suicide, call the 24-Hour Crisis Line at 1-866-427-4747.
 877-500-WARM Flyer HERE

-Strong Start, a new statewide data system that supports child development
+Strong Start, statewide data system that supports child development

 Dolly Parton's Imagination Library of Washington